 Environmental public health resources

 A free subscription to the Environmental Health Review, CIPHI’s official professional publication, provides you an excellent environmental health resource.
 In addition, many branches also provide members with a professional newsletter filled with pertinent information to help keep you up to date on environmental health activities in your region.

 CIPHI offers a number of different membership types as outlined below.

 To apply for membership (excluding corporate and affiliate membership), you will need a Membership Application Form.
-Please complete the application, indicating the appropriate membership category, and send it directly to our national office at the address indicated.
+Please complete the application, indicating the appropriate membership category, and submit it back along with payment via mail, fax, or email.
 For membership prices (which vary from one provincial branch to another), see the membership form.

 For corporate or affiliate membership, you will need a Corporate/Affiliate Membership Application Form.
-Please complete the application, indicating the appropriate membership category, and send it directly to our national office at the address indicated.
+Please complete the application, indicating the appropriate membership category, and submit it back along with payment via mail, fax, or email.
 Please note that your membership begins when your payment is received and that it is renewable annually.